Resources for Educators and Youth Leaders

 The NYSDEC runs four environmental education camps across the state.
 The week-long overnight camps are open to children ages 11-17.
 Schools and organizations, as well as parents, can sponsor a child for a week at camp.
 Make sure to visit the camps website for more information on this great opportunity to connect children to nature.

 At schools across New York students, teachers and staff are making a difference in their communities with programs to recycle, reduce waste, save energy and conserve resources.
 Besides the long-range benefits of good environmental stewardship, green policies help schools and universities provide healthier surroundings for their students and staff.
-The Division of Materials Management's Green Schools web page will help you on your journey to become a Green School.
-The focus of the web page is a comprehensive solid waste management program; however, there are other areas to consider that will help further your transformation to a Green School.
+More information on Green Schools.

 America Recycles Day